Carolina sitting at her desk writing some designs on a piece of paper

-Our Design Approach
+Design Approach

-Our Founder and Creative Director, Carolina Kleinman, designs her collections on the foundation of versatility and functionality.
-Each piece is thoughtfully created and showcases intricate details, timeless silhouettes, and conscious materials.
+Each piece is thoughtfully created and showcases intricate details, timeless silhouettes, and the use of conscious materials.

-Our Materials
+Materials

 Our designs are created with responsible fabric choices and each material is chosen with love and the utmost care for the environment.
 We prioritize natural and recycled fibers to ensure our impact on the environment is as minimal as possible.